When looking for the right fit for your childcare needs, parents often ask these types of questions.

 If your child requires a special diet and will not be able to have the snacks we provide, we ask that you supply snacks to fit their diet.
 We would also like documentation about the specific dietary restrictions.

 Caring Castle Childcare participates in the US Department of Agriculture Adult and Child Food Program.
 Participation in this program ensures that we provide the children with food that meets the USDA nutritional guidelines.
 Milk, juices, and water are served with meals and snacks.
+We ask that everyone upon enrollment please fill out the form for enrollment in this program as it benefits the whole Center.

 Candy and soda will not be served in the Center.
 Please do not send them with the children.
 In the event of a birthday, please discuss with the Center Director prior to bringing treats in.